Sam-foster/Project/readme.md

 * <b>Whats On Page</b>
   * Lets the user look at whats games are on that week.
-  * Tried to kep this page basic, dont want to confuse the user with too much innformation.
+  * Tried to kep this page basic, don't want to confuse the user with too much information.
 ![Main page](assets/readme-images/page2.png)

 <br>